 If you ever feel disheartened or doubt your own ability, there is nothing like a referral to really boost your spirits!
 But your friends and family need you to remind them how important it is that they drop your name whenever it makes sense.

-Getting your friends and family marketing for you is as simple as asking your mom for advice.
+Getting your friends and family Photography Marketing for you is as simple as asking your mom for advice.
 Keep it natural and conversational – you’re not selling a pyramid scheme.